MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 ---

-# Manage and execute Fabric notebooks with public APIs
+# Manage and execute notebooks in Fabric with APIs

 The Microsoft Fabric REST API provides a service endpoint for the create, read, update, and delete (CRUD) operations of a Fabric item.
 This article describes the available notebook REST APIs and their usage.

 [!INCLUDE [preview-note](../includes/feature-preview-note.md)]

-With the notebook public APIs, data engineers and data scientists can automate their own pipelines and conveniently and efficiently establish CI/CD.
+With the notebook APIs, data engineers and data scientists can automate their own pipelines and conveniently and efficiently establish CI/CD.
 These APIs also make it easy for users to manage and manipulate Fabric notebook items, and integrate notebooks with other tools and systems.

 These **Item management** actions are available for notebooks: